 The main purpose of video conferencing is to help people connect, regardless of where they're located.
 For a successful video conference, you need a few tools.

-Here are some of the most commonly used video conferencing technology:
+Here are some of the most commonly used video conferencing equipment:

 Depending on your needs, there are different types of video conferencing systems you can choose from.

-No matter which type of video conferencing you choose, there are numerous use cases for video conferencing technology.
+No matter which type of video conferencing you choose, there are numerous use cases for video conferencing systems.
 It helps you connect with colleagues, clients, and prospective employees.

 Tired of being left out, talked over, or misheard during digital meetings?
 The basic video conference call experience isn't suitable for a productive business meeting environment.
 One forward-facing camera cannot capture an entire conference room full of people.